Noobify2012/Drippy-text/res/Readme.md

 ## Run 2 -- Run2.txt:
 1. Generates the dungeon based on the parameters passed(non-wrapping, 4 row by 3 column dungeon, level 0 interconnectivity, 50% treasure and arrows and level 1 difficulty).
-2. It then drops the player in the starting cave(cave 3) and gives their current status.
+2. It then drops the player in the starting cave and gives their current status.
-3. The player navigates north to cave 0 then east to cave 1 and then cave 2.
-The play smells something faint but awful.
+3. The player navigates north then moves east twice.
+The player smells something faint but awful.
 The player then moves south and smells something strong and awful.
-4. The player then moves west to cave 4 from cave 5 where they are eaten by the monster, "Chomp!
+4. The player then moves west where they are eaten by the monster, "Chomp!
 Our player was eaten by a Monster."

 # Design/Model Changes.